BDC Hamburger Icon

 Open row

 Selecting a credit card processing company presents a unique set of challenges when you own a construction business.
 Because of the construction industry’s project-based nature, payments are often large and intermittent.
 Plus, you may want to accept card payments in various ways, depending on what’s convenient for your clients.
-For example, in addition to accepting credit card payments over the phone and in person, you may want to accept card payments online via invoices and in the field using a mobile POS system connected to your phone.
+In addition to accepting credit card payments over the phone and in person, for example, you may want to accept card payments online via invoices and in the field using a mobile POS system connected to your phone.

-While much of the information here can apply to any business, we’ll look at special considerations for construction businesses when choosing a credit card processor, including what to look for in contracts, rates and fees.
+Much of the information here can apply to any business, but we’ll look at special considerations for construction businesses when choosing a credit card processor, including what to look for in contracts, rates, and fees.

 Editor’s note: Looking for a credit card processor?
 We can help you choose the one that’s right for you.
 Use the questionnaire below to receive information from a variety of vendors for free: